-Under the EchoStar 401(k) Plan ("the Plan"), eligible employees are entitled to contribute up to 75.0% of their eligible compensation subject to the maximum contribution limit provided by the Internal Revenue Code of 1986, as amended (the
+Under the EchoStar 401(k) Plan ("the Plan"), eligible employees are entitled to contribute up to 75.0% of their eligible compensation subject to the maximum contribution limit provided by the Internal Revenue Code of 1986, as amended (the "Code").

-"Code").
 Eligible employees have the option to contribute up to 75% of their eligible compensation on a pre-tax and/or after-tax basis subject to the Code limits.
 All employee contributions to the Plan are immediately vested.
-EchoStar matches 50 cents on the dollar for the first 6.0% of each employee's salary contributions to the Plan for a total of 3.0% match on a pre-tax basis up to a maximum of \$7,500 annually.
-EchoStar's match is calculated each pay period there is an employee contribution.
-In addition, EchoStar may make an annual discretionary contribution to the 401(k) plan to be made in cash or EchoStar's stock.
-EchoStar's contributions under the Plan vest at 20.0% per year and are 100.0% vested after an eligible employee has completed five years of employment.
+The Company matches 50 cents on the dollar for the first 6.0% of each employee's salary contributions to the Plan for a total of 3.0% match on a pre-tax basis up to a maximum of \$7,500 annually.
+The Company match is calculated each pay period there is an employee contribution.
+In addition, the Company may make an annual discretionary contribution to the 401(k) plan to be made in cash or our stock.
+Company contributions under the Plan vest at 20.0% per year and are 100.0% vested after an eligible employee has completed five years of employment.
 Forfeitures of unvested participant balances may be used to fund matching and discretionary contributions.

-During the years ended December 31, 2017, 2016 and 2015, we recognized matching contributions, net of forfeitures, of \$5.1 million, \$4.4 million and \$4.0 million, respectively, and EchoStar made discretionary contributions to our employees of shares of its Class A common stock, net of forfeitures, with a fair value of \$6.7 million, \$5.6 million and \$5.2 million, respectively, to the Plan.
+During the years ended December 31, 2017, 2016 and 2015, we recognized matching contributions, net of forfeitures, of \$5.1 million, \$5.9 million and \$5.6 million, respectively, and made discretionary contributions of shares of our Class A common stock, net of forfeitures, with a fair value of \$6.7 million, \$8.0 million and \$7.7 million, respectively (approximately 130,000, 210,500 and 151,000 shares, respectively), to the Plan.